Structured Style-Rewrite with Chain-of-Thought Planning for Low-Resource Character Dialogue

 \subsection{Pareto Frontier Analysis in the High-Fidelity Regime}

 Figure~\ref{fig:pareto_frontier} visualizes the Pareto frontier of the Semantic--Style trade-off.
-As expected, baselines such as RAG (Baseline A) and heavy prompting (Baseline D) achieve high style scores but suffer from semantic degradation, placing them in the upper-left part of the frontier.
+As expected, baselines such as RAG (Baseline A) and heavy prompting (Baseline C) achieve high style scores but suffer from semantic degradation, placing them in the upper-left part of the frontier.
 This behavior indicates a tendency to produce pre-existing character catchphrases while under-enforcing semantic constraints from the source text.

 In practical role-playing systems, semantic fidelity is a prerequisite for avoiding logical OOC (Out-Of-Character) behavior.
 For this reason, Figure~\ref{fig:pareto_frontier} explicitly highlights the high-fidelity regime ($\text{Semantic} \ge 0.75$), where outputs are typically usable in downstream interaction.
-Crucially, Model v2 (Inference-only) dominates the right-most segment of the Pareto frontier and is the optimal non-dominated point in this regime.
+Crucially, Ours(DPO) dominates the right-most segment of the Pareto frontier and is the optimal non-dominated point in this regime.
 This shows that structured style conditioning prevents the model from sacrificing core semantics for superficial style matching, which explains why the proposed method remains consistently superior under higher semantic thresholds ($\tau \ge 0.75$).